A Grand History....

 From the drawing board of America's greatest yacht designer, Nathanael G. Herreshoff, the world's most successful and powerful racing yachts took form.
 Their venue was the peak of international yacht racing, the America's Cup.
 Their time the "Gilded Age" of the late 1800s.
-Pictured above is "Captain Nat's" magnificent creation Reliance - considered the the most powerful single masted vessel ever built.
+Testament to Herreshoff's naval architecture genius was the magnificent yacht Reliance - considered the the most powerful single masted vessel ever built.

 Ventura's documented status among America's landmarks is attributed to her Herreshoff pedigree and longevity.
 She is a rarity among rarities, as one of the very few large Herreshoff yachts left in the world.
 Records of her history and that of "Captain Nat" are found in many great institutions including Harvard, M.I.T., the venerable Mariner's Museum, and the Smithsonian.
 Modern media over the past several years have also featured Ventura on CNN, the BBC, Good Morning America and as far as the Tokyo broadcasting company NRK.

-Crew – 3 including Captain, 4 with Galley Slave
+Crew: 3 including Captain, 4 with galley assistant